 Do you have a teenager?
 Do you enjoy traveling with your teens?
 Lately, I’ve heard a lot of parents say that they hate traveling with their teens because they don’t want to do anything.
 Ok, hate may be a little strong.
 But, I have heard a lot of parents complain about traveling with their teenage kids!
 This past week I had the opportunity to spend the weekend in Indianapolis with my teenage daughter.
 And, I’m here to tell you, Indianapolis with teens is fabulous!
 So, here’s what to do in Indianapolis with teens!

 I’d like to say thank you to Nate at Visit Indy and my friend Lindsay at Let Me Give You Some Advice for their help on what to see and do in Indianapolis!
 They were super helpful and made our time in the city a lot of fun!

-So, if you happen to be going to Indianapolis with teens, here’s a few things that you will all enjoy doing!
+So, if you happen to be going to Indianapolis with teens, here are a few things that you will all enjoy doing!

 Our Favorite Things to Do